-Never before I knew of, a Tamil film not having any “star” value was eagerly awaited by audience like Kaaka Muttai (காக்கா முட்டை) for almost a year after its premiere.
-The anticipation for the film started when it got world premiered at Toronto film festival in September and gathered steam on the news of National Film Award for Best Child Artist for the two children Ramesh Thilaganathan and J. Vignesh who made their debut in the film.
-As soon as the projector in the cinema hall starts to flood on the silver screen with it’s light, you realize this is not a stock production from Kodambakkam.
+Never before I knew of, a Tamil film not having any “star” value was eagerly awaited by the audience like Kaaka Muttai (காக்கா முட்டை) for almost a year after its premiere.
+The anticipation for the film started when it got world premiered at the Toronto film festival in September and gathered steam on the news of the National Film Award for Best Child Artist for the two children Ramesh Thilaganathan and J. Vignesh who made their debut in the film.
+As soon as the projector in the cinema hall starts to flood on the silver screen with its light, you realize this is not a stock production from Kodambakkam.
 You first notice the mixed sized fonts used in the title cards, and when the cute young fellow introduces himself as “My name is Kaaka Muttai (Crow’s Egg)” you sit up, and this tempo is maintained by G.V.Prakash’s apropos background score throughout.

-Everything about the screen play in the film was about being relevant to the story which couldn’t have been any more simpler.
-Two brothers aged around 7 and 12 who live in a slum in Chennai with their mother get obsessed to eat a Pizza, after they see one being eaten by Film star Simbu when a Pizza outlet is inaugurated near their house, did they get to eat a slice or not?.
+Everything about the screenplay in the film was about being relevant to the story which couldn’t have been any simpler.
+Two brothers aged around 7 and 12 who live in a slum in Chennai with their mother get obsessed to eat a Pizza after they see one being eaten by Film star Simbu when a Pizza outlet is inaugurated near their house, did they get to eat a slice or not?.
 Given this material any Kollywood Director would have easily hijacked the film to heroism, vilifying the rich and making the audience feel guilty.
 But debut Director M. Manikandan has kept the course of his film firmly grounded to the two boys and the pizza outlet pamphlet in their pocket.
-True to this the screen play has yielded only a limited role to the talented Aishwarya Rajesh who appears as the mother of the boys, taking care of them while the father is behind bars.
+True to this the screenplay has yielded only a limited role to the talented Aishwarya Rajesh who appears as the mother of the boys, taking care of them while the father is behind bars.
 That’s all that’s to be told of the characters in the film, few other faces do appear but they disappear as soon as you blink.

-As egg’s go, Kaaka Muttai is never sought after for human consumption, but it’s namesake film is sure to see houseful shows.
+As egg’s go, Kaaka Muttai is never sought after for human consumption, but its namesake film is sure to see houseful shows.
 Thanks to Dhanush & Vetrimaaran for betting on this horse with their gold nuggets.